rschristopher/rschristopher.github.io/src/index.md

  to which you cling.
 It might be uncomfortable.
 So again I ask,
- is truth important to you?
+ is truth really important to you?